qml.gradients.param_shift

 • f0 (tensor_like[float] or None) – Output of the evaluated input tape.
 If provided, and the gradient recipe contains an unshifted term, this value is used, saving a quantum evaluation.

-• broadcast (bool) – Whether or not to use parameter broadcasting to create the a single broadcasted tape per operation instead of one tape per shift angle.
+• broadcast (bool) – Whether or not to use parameter broadcasting to create a single broadcasted tape per operation instead of one tape per shift angle.

 Returns